Account Combo - Updated Regularly

 Banks love a loyal customer.
 They love them because they don't have to fight for their custom.
 Don't be loyal to your bank.
 Move your money if you see a better offer.

 I opened this account soon after it was launched in 2017.
 It was the only cash lifetime ISA (LISA) account available at the time.
 The Lifetime ISA (LISA) is a savings account you can open between the ages of 18 and 39.
 It is designed for saving towards a first home or to supplement retirement.
 You can currently put the amount towards any first home worth up to £450,000 in the UK.
 Currently I earn 1% (AER) on any balance.
 But the major advantage is the 25% government contribution bonus.

 You can contribute a maximum of £4000 per tax year and you will receive 25% on top of that contribution, from the government.
 You will earn interest on the bonus amount as well.

 25% Bonus On Tax Year Contributions (Max: £4000)

 How I Use It:

-For the current tax year 18/19, I have not yet made any contributions to this account.
-This is because the real advantage is the bonus, not the interest rate.
-I can get better interest elsewhere, therefore I will contribute to this account until near the end of the 18/19 tax year.
-I will still get the 25% contribution bonus but my savings will have been making more money elsewhere until that date.
+The real advantage is the bonus, not the interest rate.
+So I deposit any LISA money towards the end of the tax year and keep it in a higher interest rate account until then.
+This was I still get the 25% contribution bonus but my savings will have been making more money elsewhere until that date.